-NFS servers might be supporting clients that are not using the NFS version 3 software.
-So, part of the initiation procedure includes negotiation of the protocol level.
-If both the client and the server can support version 3, that version is used.
-If either the client or the server can only support version 2, that version is selected.
+The NFS initiation process includes negotiating the protocol levels for servers and clients.
+If you do not specify the version level, then the best level is selected by default.
+For example, if both the client and the server can support version 3, then version 3 is used.
+If the client or the server can only support version 2, then version 2 is used.